 - Review the Spring Semester Updates from Chancellor Gaber here.

 - Residence halls will be open for the Spring 2021 semester and new students will move in Feb.
 18-21.

 - Please refer to the Housing website for up-to-date move-in details.

 Connect with us!

-The Undergraduate Admissions building is not open to the public at this time.
-However, admissions counselors are still available to serve you Monday-Friday, 8:00am-5:00pm via:
+Admissions counselors are available to serve you Monday-Friday, 8:00am-5:00pm via:

 - Email: firstname.lastname@example.org